Amazon offers higher pay to lure warehouse employees to Whole Foods grocery unit

 Amazon has been doubling down on the grocery industry since its $13.7 billion acquisition of Whole Foods in 2017.
 It has expanded grocery delivery service to over 2,000 cities.
 Free for Prime subscribers, AmazonFresh and Amazon Prime Now tout quick delivery within hours.

-Since the outbreak, grocery delivery has become a lifeline for people to get household staples while trying to avoid stepping outside.
+Since the outbreak, grocery delivery has become a lifeline for people who need to get household staples while trying to avoid stepping outside.
 Grocery shoppers on Amazon have frequently seen items out of stock and delivery windows unavailable as the company struggles to meet the rising demand.
-It has announced the hiring of 100,000 full and part-time positions across the U.S. in fulfillment and delivery networks, including in AmazonFresh and Whole Foods delivery.
+It has announced the hiring of 100,000 full- and part-time positions across the U.S. in fulfillment and delivery networks, including in AmazonFresh and Whole Foods delivery.

-So far, coronavirus has spread to at least 17 Amazon warehouses in the U.S., prompting workers and lawmakers to question if enough safety measures have been taken to protect employees on the frontlines.
+So far, coronavirus has spread to at least 17 Amazon warehouses in the U.S., prompting workers and lawmakers to question whether enough safety measures have been taken to protect employees on the front lines.

 Grocery stores are competing for workers to fulfill online orders.
-Walmart, with a fast growing online grocery business, plans to hire 150,000 employees at stores, distribution and fulfillment centers through May.
+Walmart, with a fast-growing online grocery business, plans to hire 150,000 employees at stores and distribution and fulfillment centers through May.

-“We’re seeing a dramatic increase in the use of online grocery shopping,” said Bill Bishop, co-founder of Brick Meets Click.
-“Amazon eventually wants to be one of the very dominant distributors of grocery in the United States, and I think they’re looking at this as a period when they’ve got a chance to ramp that up by actions like this.”
+“We’re seeing a dramatic increase in the use of online grocery shopping,” said Bill Bishop, cofounder of Brick Meets Click.
+“Amazon eventually wants to be one of the very dominant distributors of groceries in the United States, and I think they’re looking at this as a period when they’ve got a chance to ramp that up by actions like this.”

-(Reporting by Krystal Hu; editing by Vanessa O’Connell, Steve Orlofsky and Diane Craft)
+(Reporting by Krystal Hu, editing by Vanessa O’Connell, Steve Orlofsky, and Diane Craft.)